-Figure 2: Fraudulent Venezuelan Identification Card
+Figure 2: Fraudulent Venezuelan National Identification Card

-Syrian national issued a fraudulent Venezuela national ID changing the identity of the individual with a new birthdate and name.
-According to multiple former Venezuelan immigration officials, more than 10,000 Middle Easterners have been given similar fraudulent IDs from the Venezuelan government.
+An example of a Syrian national issued a fraudulent Venezuelan national ID changing the identity of the individual with a new birthdate and name.
+According to multiple former Venezuelan immigration officials, more than 10,000 Middle Easterners have been given similar fraudulent IDs from the Venezuelan government throughout the Chávez and Maduro regimes.

-Meanwhile, these social welfare programs were used to support the networks.
-One of the most consequential examples was the restructuring of Mission Identity - Venezuela's immigration agency - where now they are responsible for creating false identities and documents for use by criminals, terrorists, and insurgents abroad. [ix] Previous reports have documented the extent to which Venezuela's immigration system, now called SAIME, has provided identification documents to suspected members of foreign terrorist organizations, to include Hezbollah. [x] Mission Identity transformed Venezuela's criminal and terrorist networks into a shadow intelligence service and now these networks can penetrate territories and countries where its official intelligence service, SEBIN, would struggle to, and all with plausible deniability.
+Meanwhile, these social welfare programs were used to support the threat networks.
+One of the most consequential examples was the restructuring of Venezuela's immigration agency - through a program called Mission Identity - where the immigration agency is now responsible for creating false identities and documents for use by criminals, terrorists, and insurgents abroad.
+Previous reports have documented the extent to which Venezuela's immigration system, now called SAIME, has provided identification documents to suspected members of foreign terrorist organizations, to include Hezbollah.
+Mission Identity transformed Venezuela's criminal and terrorist networks into a shadow intelligence service and now these networks can penetrate territories and countries where its official intelligence service, SEBIN, would struggle to, and all with plausible deniability.

 This was the art behind Venezuela's design of its HUMINT networks.
-Cuban and Venezuelan intelligence services were embedded in drug networks, for instance, working together in ways that Pablo Escobar could have only dreamed of.
-And just as the doctrine of asymmetric warfare dictates, a well-designed HUMINT network can level the playing field in the face of superior competition. [xi] These practices are now an integral part of the Bolivarian threat network.
+Cuban and Venezuelan intelligence services were embedded in drug networks, working together in ways that Pablo Escobar could have only dreamed of.
+And just as the doctrine of asymmetric warfare dictates, a well-designed HUMINT network can level the playing field in the face of superior competition.
+These counterintelligence practices are now an integral part of the Bolivarian threat network.